javaee/jms-spec/pages/JMSContextScopeProposals2.md

 ### Use case A: Two methods on the same bean within separate transactions

 Consider a stateless session bean configured to use container-managed transactions with two business methods.
 Each method is configured to require a transaction.
-The bean has an injected <tt>JMSContext</tt>.
+The bean has an injected `JMSContext`.
 Each method uses the context to send a message.

-A remote client obtains a reference to <tt>Bean1</tt> and calls the methods <tt>method1a</tt> and <tt>method1b</tt> in turn.
+A remote client obtains a reference to `Bean1` and calls the methods `method1a` and `method1b` in turn.
 <br/><br/>
  @TransactionManagement(TransactionManagementType.CONTAINER)
  @Stateless